 Another good option for a larger home is a spacious townhouse near Mall del Rio, with four bedrooms, four baths, and 174 m2 (1,872 square feet) of living space.
 It’s close to shopping, public transit, and the Yanuncay River and park.
 The asking prices on these homes, newly built, is US$99,500.

 My recommended property manager and rental agent is Graciela (Chela) Quinde, of RentalsCuenca.com.
 A longtime friend (and English speaker), she’s the only property manager in the city with a large inventory and the only one who provides full service to the renters as well as the landlords.
-You can write to Chela here or have a look at her Cuenca rentals website.
+You can write to Chela here.

 My preferred real estate company is Cuenca Real Estate, the city’s first English-language real estate company, founded by David Morrill and Kathy Gonzalez.